Prune Belly Syndrome

 Treatment for the syndrome depends on the severity of symptoms.
 If your child has

-Your child may be referred to a urologist (doctor who specializes in disorders and
+Your child may be referred to a urologist, a doctor who specializes in disorders and

-care of the urinary tract and the male genital tract).
+care of the urinary tract and the male genital tract.
 Some children may need a vesicostomy.

-This is surgery to make a small opening made in the bladder through the abdomen) to facilitate
+This is surgery to make a small opening in the bladder through the abdomen to empty

-emptying the bladder of urine.
-Other children may need to undergo extensive surgical
+the bladder of urine.
+Other children may need to have surgery to remodel the abdominal

-Despite available surgical interventions, some children may develop extensive kidney
+Despite available treatments, some children may develop kidney failure.